Cleaning Marble Floor Wax & Dirty Grout

 Yes, this will be expensive and it would be wise to get some quotes for installing new marble or travertine tile, so you can make an accurate assessment of your options: DIY cleaning vs. professional marble cleaning vs. new tile flooring.

 Also, note that even if you successfully remove all the wax, you may need professional marble repair after all wax has been removed if it turns out the marble tile itself is in bad shape.
-Removing Marble Floor Wax I recommend using the De-Greaser / Wax Remover / Stripper
+Removing Marble Floor Wax I recommend using the Heavy Duty Tile Cleaner

-that is made specifically for stripping gunk and wax off of natural stone and marble floor tile.
+that is made specifically for stripping gunk, wax and heavy soils off of natural stone and marble floor tile.

 In other words, it is safe for use on stone... will not etch or damage.